abhijmr143/Chess/README.md

 # Chess
-We make a chess by using HTML
+We made a chess-Board by using HTML